Amesbury Priory: The property

 Some think that Amesbury's parish church, the Church of St Mary and St Melor, is the former priory church or perhaps the men's church, but this is debated.
 The present church has a 12th-century nave and is a Grade I listed building.

 The Amesbury Priory buildings were subsequently obtained from the Crown before 22 April 1540 by Edward Seymour, 1st Earl of Hertford, a nephew to Jane Seymour, Queen consort of Henry VIII, and the eldest son of her brother, Edward Seymour, 1st Duke of Somerset, Lord Protector of England during the minority of King Edward VI, the Earl's cousin, with whom he had been educated in infancy.

 Literary allusions

-Sir Thomas Malory’s long poem Le Morte d'Arthur reworked old folk tales of the legendary King Arthur, Guinevere, Lancelot, Merlin, and the Knights of the Round Table, drawing on existing French and English stories.
+Sir Thomas Malory’s long romance Le Morte d'Arthur reworked old folk tales of the legendary King Arthur, Guinevere, Lancelot, Merlin, and the Knights of the Round Table, drawing on existing French and English stories.
 Malory (c.
-1415–1471) was familiar with the Fontevraud daughter house at Nuneaton, and given the royal connections of its sister house at Amesbury he chose Amesbury as the monastery to which Guinevere retires as "abbas and rular", to find her salvation in a life of penance.
-The work was first published in 1485 by William Caxton.
+1415–1471) was familiar with the Fontevraud daughter house of Nuneaton Priory, and given the royal connections of its sister house at Amesbury he chose Amesbury as the monastery to which Guinevere retires as "abbas and rular", to find her salvation in a life of penance.
+The work was first printed in 1485 by William Caxton.